Community Campaign (Hart)

 Community Campaign (Hart) (CCH) is a minor localist political party based in the district of Hart in the north east of Hampshire.
-Founded in 2003, it has contested both district and county elections within Hart, and has successfully gained representation in both the district council and county council.
-The first Community Campaign Hart councillors were elected in 2004, with numbers increasing over the next few years; as of 2022 there are now ten.
-The party is currently in administration of the council in coalition with the Liberal Democrats, with 21 seats between them out of 33.
-Councillor James Radley is currently the Deputy Leader of the council, as well as holding portfolio for Finance & Corporate Services.
+Founded in 2003, it has contested both district and county elections within Hart, and has successfully gained representation in both the district council and county council, and has formed part of the district council administration.
+CCH is one of several successful independent groups in Hampshire, with both the Isle of Wight Council and Basingstoke and Deane also being administered by independents.

+The first CCH councillors were elected in 2004, with numbers increasing over the next few years; as of 2026 there are 11.
+The party is in administration of the council in coalition with the Liberal Democrats since 2017, with 24 seats between them out of 33.
+Councillor James Radley is Deputy Leader of the council, also holding portfolio for Finance.